Offline Navigation + LoRa Communication

 Waiting for first tagged release

-Trail Mate is not a single-page radio demo.
-It is a compact offline field stack: navigation, direct LoRa messaging, team coordination, RF diagnostics, and utility tooling shaped for embedded hardware with tight power and UI constraints, now with installable language packs that keep broader localization practical on small devices.
+Trail Mate is a compact offline field stack: navigation, direct LoRa messaging, team coordination, RF diagnostics, utility tooling, and installable language packs shaped for embedded hardware with tight power and UI constraints.

 Offline Maps GNSS Diagnostics Mesh Chat Team Mode Language Packs Sub-GHz Scan PC Link